 You can assign additional users in the Citizen Corporate account portal.
 A user can be assigned as a read only user which limits them to only accessing the Citizen Corporate account to view the information available.
 These users can also download statements.
 A user can also be assigned as a read and write user which enables full access to the facilities on the Citizen Corporate account including the ability to make transactions.

 You may pay into your account by transfer from a bank account, and any other method notified in your online account portal from time to time.
 The time taken to credit funds to your account will depend on the method of deposit used.
 You cannot pay into your account by a balance transfer from a credit card.
 You may only pay in funds up to your maximum account balance.

-Certain minimum and maximum limits and usage requirements apply to your account; such limits and requirements are detailed in the Fees and Limits table (section 27).
 We reserve the right to refuse to accept any particular payment if we suspect any fraudulent activity or in the event of other exceptional circumstances.

 As soon as we receive the funds that you have paid in, they will be on your account and ready to use.
 There may be occasions when we delay the funds reaching your account for up to three working days, this may happen when we need to confirm the transaction with the sending bank.

 Where an overpayment has been made to your account in error, we reserve the right to debit the account with the excess amount to correct the payment transaction.

 You can make the following transactions from your Citizen Corporate account: